* This information replaces FIS 411-01 Air Transportation

 Current rate per highway mile for motor vehicle travel when travel by car is appropriate.
 Additional expenses from use of the aircraft are not reimbursed.
 Reimbursement is limited to the current Privately Owned Vehicle (POV) Airplane Mileage Rate as specified by the US General Services Administration.

 Employees operating aircraft on official business must carry their own personal aircraft insurance or be covered under private insurance on leased or controlled aircraft.
 The University requires the employee pilot to have a current medical certificate and meet the pilot qualifications for the aircraft type used.

-Travel Awards and Frequent Flyer Mileage - Because the cost of recordkeeping outweighs any monetary benefit, and consistent with Board policy, OSU will not recapture airline bonuses awarded employees for frequent flyer miles.
+Travel Awards and Frequent Flyer Mileage – Because the cost of recordkeeping outweighs any monetary benefit, OSU will not recapture airline bonuses awarded employees for frequent flyer miles.
 The value of frequent flyer or other bonus plans redeemed for official University travel is not a reimbursable expense.
 In addition, the terms of some grants and contracts may restrict the traveler from earning frequent flyer miles.

 First Class and Business Class Air Travel – The university will support the cost of economy class (coach) commercial airfare for official university travel.
 When business travel necessitates the use of unrestricted air ticketing it must be the least expensive unrestricted airfare.